 - Dojo x86 Bitcoin Node Guide: Part 6 – Installing Updates

-This is the first in a multiple-part guide to installing and configuring an x86 bitcoin node from source, including Bitcoin Core, Dojo, Whirlpool, Fulcrum and Mempool Explorer packages.
+This is the first in a multiple-part guide to installing and configuring an x86 bitcoin node from official binaries, including Bitcoin Core, Dojo, Whirlpool, Fulcrum and Mempool Explorer packages.

 Those wanting a device with a footprint similar in size to a traditional node may want to check out the Lenovo ThinkCentre M series or, my favourite, the Dell Optiplex M range of microcomputers.